 By: Sharon Aron Baron

-Tamarac Talk remembers Sergeant Timothy Weiner who was killed this month back in 2007 by a vehicle-borne improvised explosive device while performing duties in Iraq.
+Tamarac Talk remembers Sergeant Timothy Weiner who was killed on Jan.
+7, 2007, by a vehicle-borne improvised explosive device while performing duties in Iraq.
 Weiner, a graduate of Piper High School left behind a wife and a son.

 Air Force Tech.
 Sgt.
 Timothy R. Weiner of Tamarac was assigned to the 775th Civil Engineer Squadron Hill Air Force Base Utah was killed by a vehicle-borne improvised explosive device while performing duties in the Baghdad area.
 Also killed were Senior Airman Elizabeth A. Loncki and Senior Airman Daniel B. Miller Jr.